 WordPress has been involved in the project from the start.
 As you would expect of a CMS that powers 25% of the entire Internet, there’s a plugin out there for the automatic creation of AMP pages.

-It’s currently in its alpha stage but we expect that it will soon run smoothly and will be able to turn your standard posts into AMP pages with no additional development work.
+It’s currently in its alpha stage but we expect that it will soon run smoothly and will be able to turn your standard posts into AMP pages with no additional wordpress development work.
 However, custom pages, custom post types and other, more complex forms of content will always need a developer’s input.

 Moove Agency has always been on the leading-edge of new innovations in web design which is why we implemented AMP for our client CharityJob.
 The AMP pages on CharityJob’s blog provide users with a stripped-down, ultra-fast version of an article which ensures rapid delivery of content, even on slower 3G mobile networks.
 We configured their AMP pages so that visitors coming from search engines such as Google are automatically directed to the AMP version of the articles.
 We also configured canonicalisation to prevent content being indexed twice in search engines.